 In February 2017, the Company completed the sale of its Technology Solutions ("TS") business to Tech Data Corporation (the "Buyer").
 Included in the gain on sale recorded upon completion of the sale were estimates for certain income taxes due on the gain and additional cash consideration expected from the Buyer related to a closing date net working capital sales price adjustment (the "closing date adjustment").
 The Company is finalizing the closing date adjustment with the Buyer as provided for in the sales agreement and has included an estimate of this amount as the principal component of the \$269.2 million of prepaid and other current assets as of December 30, 2017.
 The final closing date adjustment, as determined through the established process outlined in the sales agreement, may be materially different from the Company's estimate.
 The impact of any probable changes in the closing date adjustment will be recorded as an adjustment to the gain on sale from discontinued operations in the period such change occurs.
-Additionally, the income taxes associated with the Buyer after determination of the closing date adjustment as required in the sales agreement and may be materially different from the Company's estimates.
+Additionally, the income taxes associated with the gain will be impacted by the final geographic allocation of the sales agreement and may be materially different from the Company's estimates.
+The impact of any changes in estimated income taxes on the gain will be recorded as an adjustment to the gain on sale from the closing date adjustment as required in the sales agreement and may be materially different from the Company's estimates.
 The impact of any changes in estimated income taxes on the gain will be recorded as an adjustment to the gain on sale from discontinued operations in the period such change in estimate occurs.
 The Company expects the closing date adjustment to be finalized by the end of fiscal 2018 and the income tax on the gain to be finalized during fiscal 2019.